-- Businesses are integrating business intelligence into every level of their operations - Data warehouses are storehouses of historical data organized in a way to provide for the reporting needs of the business - As the integration of business intelligence grows, so do the demands on the data warehouse - How does IT typically respond?
-Summary tables, materialized views, enormous effort to improve SQL queries and responsiveness, and bigger and better hardware - Why not OLAP? - It is too hard - It is incompatible - I don't understand that
+- Businesses are integrating business intelligence into every level of their operations - Datawarehouses are storehouses of historical data organized in a way to provide for the reporting needs of the business - As the integration of business intelligence grows, so do the demands on the datawarehouse - How does IT typically respond?
+Summary tables, materialized views, enormous effort to improve SQL queries and responsiveness, and bigger and better hardware - Why not OLAP? - It is too hard - It is incompatible - What are you, some kind of weirdo?
+Nobody uses that.